Why Do You Need Vendor Liability Insurance?

 What Should Vendor Insurance Include?

-When most insurance companies refer to “vendor insurance” they’re referring to general liability.
-But there are a few other policies vendors need, too.
+When most insurance companies refer to “vendor insurance” they’re referring to general liability insurance.
+But there are a few other policies to consider

 General Liability Insurance

-A general liability insurance policy (also known as “Slip & Fall” insurance) protects your business from:
+A general liability insurance policy (also known as “Slip & Fall” insurance) protects your business from liability claims:

 - Third-party bodily injury

 This insurance usually includes completed operations coverage that might include coverage for after your product leaves your possession (i.e. a customer buys it and takes it home).